iCosmo: an Interactive Cosmology Package

-\abstract {} {The interactive software package {\ic}, designed to perform cosmological calculations is described.} { {\ic} is a software package to perform interactive cosmological calculations for the low redshift universe.
-The computation of distance measures, the matter power spectrum, and the growth factor is supported for any values of the cosmological parameters.
-It also performs the computation of observables for several cosmological probes such as weak gravitational lensing, baryon acoustic oscillations and supernovae.
-The associated errors for these observables can be derived for customised surveys, or for pre-set values corresponding to current or planned instruments.
-The code also allows for the calculation of cosmological forecasts with Fisher matrices which can be manipulated to combine different surveys and cosmological probes.
-The code is written in the IDL language and thus benefits from the convenient interactive features and scientific library available in this language. {\ic} can also be used as an engine to perform cosmological calculations in batch mode, and forms a convenient evolutive platform for the development of further cosmological modules.
-With its extensive documentation, it may also serve as a useful resource for teaching and for newcomers in the field of cosmology. } {The {{\ic}} package is described with various examples and command sequences.
-The code is freely available with documentation at {{\tt http://www.icosmo.org}}, along with an interactive web interface and is part of the {\it Initiative for Cosmology}, a common archive for cosmological resources.} {}
+\abstract {} {The interactive software package {\ic}, designed to perform cosmological calculations is described.} { {\ic} is a software package to perfom interactive cosmological calculations for the low-redshift universe.
+Computing distance measures, the matter power spectrum, and the growth factor is supported for any values of the cosmological parameters.
+It also computes derived observed quantities for several cosmological probes such as cosmic shear, baryon acoustic oscillations, and type Ia supernovae.
+The associated errors for these observable quantities can be derived for customised surveys, or for pre-set values corresponding to current or planned instruments.
+The code also allows for calculation of cosmological forecasts with Fisher matrices, which can be manipulated to combine different surveys and cosmological probes.
+The code is written in the IDL language and thus benefits from the convenient interactive features and scientific libraries available in this language. {\ic} can also be used as an engine to perform cosmological calculations in batch mode, and forms a convenient adaptive platform for the development of further cosmological modules.
+With its extensive documentation, it may also serve as a useful resource for teaching and for newcomers to the field of cosmology. } {The {{\ic}} package is described with a number of examples and command sequences.
+The code is freely available with documentation at {\tt http://www.icosmo.org}, along with an interactive web interface and is part of the {\it Initiative for Cosmology}, a common archive for cosmological resources.} {}

 \keywords{cosmology -- observables -- numerical methods}